cisagov/manage.get.gov/docs/operations/data_migration.md

 In order to run the scripts locally, we need to add the files to a folder under `src/`.
 This will allow Docker to mount the files to a container (under `/app`) for our use.

- - Create a folder called `tmp` underneath `src/`
- - Add the above files to this folder
+ - Add the above files to the `migrationdata/` folder
  - Open a terminal and navigate to `src/`